brian14708/wh-briefings/statements-releases/2021-09/2021-09-01-statement-from-the-vice-president-on-new-texas-voting-restrictions.md

 modified_time: 2021-09-01 15:49:10-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/01/statement-from-the-vice-president-on-new-texas-voting-restrictions/
 published_time: 2021-09-01 16:15:00-04:00
-title: Statement from the Vice President on New Texas Voting Restrictions
+title: "Statement from the Vice President on New Texas Voting\_Restrictions"
 ---

 Yesterday, the Texas legislature passed sweeping legislation with a